omaimaelshirbiny/TaskAutomatedPros/README.md

 # Test Automation Task
-Automated test cases Using JAVA Selenium Webdriver for Swag Labs website Swag Labs [saucedemo.com] And Rest Assured for Reqres APIs (Reqres - A hosted REST-API ready to respond to your AJAX requests)
+Automated some test cases Using JAVA Selenium Webdriver with testng framework for Swag Labs website  [Section `saucedemo.com`](#Swag Labs website)
+And Rest Assured for Reqres APIs (Reqres - A hosted REST-API ready to respond to your AJAX requests)